Promoting knowledge, respecting diversities

 Because they think that genital knowledge is important and they trust us with our approach and our objectives.
 The goal is to foster knowledge and respect of bodies in their diversity, not to exploit or fetishize them.

-Moreover, we have developed a process that is respectful of the model’s privacy and we do not at any point come into visual or tactile contact with the model’s genitals…So, no need to send us your dick pics, that’s not the way we recruit!
+Moreover, SEX-ED + has developed a process that is respectful of the model’s privacy and at no point does anyone come into visual or tactile contact with the model’s genitals…Oh and…no need to send dick pics, that’s not the way we recruit!

 You have just bought a SEX-ED + object and you receive it…in a beautiful shoebox?
 That’s completely normal.
-During the manufacturing process we use plastic and silicone, that are not really environmentally friendly substances, and we have a lot of single use products (like vinyl gloves).
-To compensate, we have decided to not use additional plastic substances, that’s why the pouches are hand sewn.
-We do not bubble wrap our packages and each expedition box is recycled.
+The manufacturing process requires the use of plastic, silicone and single use items like vynil gloves, that are not really environmentally friendly substances.
+To compensate, SEX-ED + decided to not use additional plastic substances, that’s why the tools come into hand sewn pouches, without bubble wrap and each expedition box is recycled.
 A drop in the ocean, but at least it’s not a plastic drop!

 Most products nowadays are delivered via FedEx or Purolator.
-We have decided to work exclusively with Canada Post.
+SEX-ED + has decided to work exclusively with Canada Post.
 Why?
 Because even if it’s not perfect, at least their workers have unions, and we kind of dig the fact that people delivering our products have access to health insurance and retirement funds.

 Since the project started, we have been lucky enough to have the support of academic, scientific and technical hubs like the fablabs.
 Sexed professionals have also been super helpful.
 Montreal roller derby community is an ever present source of support, as well as friends and family.
 Thanks for everything, gang!